Single View Refractive Index Tomography with Neural Fields: Introduction

-In this work, we seek to tackle the 3D reconstruction of refractive index fields where image measurements are available only from a single viewpoint.
-This problem setting poses several challenges.
-First, image measurements are produced by rays traveling along continuously curving trajectories through the scene, where curvature is due to the structure of the underlying refractive index field.
-Thus, unlike in linear tomography problems, where the projection geometry is independent of the medium, in refractive index tomography the ray paths are dictated by the unknown medium properties themselves.
-This leads to the measurements being a non-linear function of the targeted refractive field.
+In this work, we seek to tackle the problem of single-view RI tomography: 3D reconstruction of RI fields where image measurements are available only from a single viewpoint.
+This problem setting occurs when using telescope images or a single camera on scenes in the wild, and poses several challenges.
+First, image measurements are produced by rays traveling along continuously curving trajectories through the scene, where curvature is due to the structure of the underlying RI field.
+Unlike in linear tomography problems, where the projection geometry is independent of the medium, in RI tomography the ray paths are dictated by the unknown medium properties themselves.
+Thus the measurements are a non-linear function of the targeted refractive field.
 Second, limiting image measurements to a single viewing angle makes the problem severely ill-posed.
 That is, there are many possible refractive fields which could potentially produce the same image measurements.
-In many settings, such as with telescope images or when using a single camera on scenes in the wild, we do not have access to image measurements at multiple angles.
-However, by leveraging location information of light sources distributed throughout the scene we can better constrain recovery.
+However, by leveraging the location of light sources distributed throughout the scene we can better constrain the recovery.

 We propose a novel approach using neural fields with continuous ray tracing that leverages the physics of light propagation to recover an underlying refractive field.
-In particular, we represent the spatially varying refractive index field with a coordinate-based neural network, which we optimize through a differentiable rendering procedure that traces paths of light through the refractive field to best reproduce measurements.
+In particular, we represent the spatially varying RI field with a coordinate-based neural network, which we optimize through a differentiable rendering procedure that traces paths of light through the refractive field to best reproduce measurements.
 Coordinate-based neural networks are advantageous for this problem because they provide a continuous, easily-differentiable representation of the refractive field as a function of space.
 We also find empirically that coordinate-based neural networks lead to better optimization behavior out-of-the-box than other representations such as linearly interpolated grids.